 by Matt Slick

 Nevertheless, what gives me the right or the authority to examine the Orthodox Church and compare to Scripture?
 It is not an issue of authority.
-It simply an issue of reading and looking into God's Word, the Bible.
+It simply an issue of reading and looking into God's word, the Bible.
 Anyone can do that.
-There isn't some "mystical" authority that falls upon people by the hand of God that allows only them to accurately understand God's Word.
-See Do we have the authority to examine the Orthodox Church against Scripture?
+There isn't some "mystical" authority that falls upon people by the hand of God that allows only them to accurately understand God's word.
+See Do we have the authority to examine the Orthodox Church with Scripture?